Peter Arnett: Operation Tailwind

-In 1998, Arnett narrated a report on the joint venture (between CNN and Time magazine) program called NewsStand, covering "Operation Tailwind" in Laos in 1970.
+In 1998, Arnett narrated a report on the joint venture (between CNN and Time magazine) programme called NewsStand, covering "Operation Tailwind" in Laos in 1970.

 The report, titled The Valley of Death, claimed that in 1970, the United States Army had used sarin, a nerve agent, against a group of deserting U.S. soldiers in Laos.
 The men who allegedly conducted the attack were an elite Green Berets A-Team.
 The report was expressly approved by both CNN Chairman Tom Johnson and CNN President Rick Kaplan.
 In response, the Pentagon commissioned another report contradicting that of CNN's.
 CNN subsequently conducted its own investigation.
 It concluded that the "journalism [in the Valley of Death] was flawed" and retracted the story.
 While all 12 men of the Green Beret A-Team were wounded in action during Operation Tailwind, no sarin was involved.

 Due to a number of rebuttals claiming the CNN report was flawed, three or more of the individuals responsible were fired or forced to resign.
 Arnett was reprimanded, and left the network in April 1999, apparently due to "lingering fallout" from Tailwind.